Q: What is Amazon Aurora?

 Q: Can I prioritize certain replicas as failover targets over others?

 Yes.
 You can assign a promotion priority tier to each instance on your cluster.
 When the primary instance fails, Amazon RDS will promote the replica with the highest priority to primary.
-If there is contention between 2 or more replicas in the same priority tier, then Amazon RDS will promote the replica that is the same size as the primary instance.
+If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.
+If two or more Aurora Replicas share the same priority and size, then Amazon RDS promotes an arbitrary replica in the same promotion tier.
 For more information on failover logic, read the Amazon Aurora User Guide.

 Q: Can I modify priority tiers for instances after they have been created?